mzhengg/job-extraction-pipeline/README.md

 ## How to Setup and Deploy Dashboard

 ### 1) Setup Terraform
-* Navigate to 'terraform' directory and follow the instructions in the Makefile
+* Navigate to 'terraform' directory and follow the instructions in the Makefile - INCOMPLETE

 ### 2) Test, Build, and Deploy Lambda Package
-* Navigate to 'containers/lambda' directory and follow the instructions in the Makefile
+* Navigate to 'containers/lambda' directory and follow the instructions in the Makefile - INCOMPLETE

 ### 3) Test, Build, and Deploy Airflow Package

-* TBD
+Airflow is used to orchestrate the web crawler.
+Every week, the data pipeline (containers/airflow/dags/etl.py) will scrape Indeed for new Software Engineering job postings.
+Each job posting will be saved as a .txt file in an S3 bucket.
+The S3 bucket will serve as a data lake where transformations will be performed further down the pipeline.
+The DAG was developed and tested on a local machine.
+Then, the DAG was containerized and uploaded to an AWS EC2 instance.